owebster/MS2-Welcome-to-Wales/README.md

 ## Credits:
    * [Bootstrap](https://getbootstrap.com/)
-   * [ColorTools](https://www.colortools.net/color_complementary.html) for picking complenmentary and contrasting colours
+   * [ColorTools](https://www.colortools.net/color_complementary.html) for picking complementary and contrasting colours
    * My mentor Spencer for helping me along the way on my first project.
    * Everyone who had a look and commented on peer to peer code review on slack
    * [Stackoverflow](https://www.w3schools.com/howto/howto_css_center-vertical.asp) for vertically and horizontally centring a div: